Growli

 Is ruffled sword plant poisonous to cats?

-Yes — the ASPCA lists Ruffled Sword Plant (Echinodorus major) as toxic to cats.
+Yes — Ruffled Sword Plant (Echinodorus major) is regarded as toxic to cats, based on genus- and family-level toxicity data.
 Echinodorus major (syn.
 E. martii) belongs to Alismataceae.
 Members of this family contain irritant compounds; Echinodorus species are generally considered harmful to pets if ingested in significant quantities, causing gastrointestinal irritation.

 How serious is it if my cat ate ruffled sword plant?

 Ruffled Sword Plant is toxic to cats and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?